mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Apache/index.md

 ## Settings > Hosts > Apache

 Apache options can be set for the selected virtual host in the table.
 These options are security relevant!
-More information about configuring your Apache Server can be found [here](https://httpd.apache.org/docs/2.2/){:target="_blank"} at the Apache website.
+More information about configuring your Apache Server can be found at the [Apache website](https://httpd.apache.org/docs/2.2/){:target="_blank"} .

 ![MAMP](Apache.png)